smolderdev/smolders-ultimatum/README.md

 |[SPBR](https://modrinth.com/resourcepack/spbr)|Provides physical properties and parallax details for vanilla 16x textures.|
 |[Default Connected Textures](https://modrinth.com/mod/continuity)|Adds some default connected textures for Continuity.|
 |[Glass Pane Culling Fix](https://modrinth.com/mod/continuity)|Fixes culling issues in between glass panes.|
+>[!WARNING]
+>If Fresh Animations: Objects is enabled, make sure to disable the boat_patch.jem model in Entity Model Features using the steps below.</br>
+>EMF Settings -> Models -> All Models -> boat_patch.jem -> Disable

 ### Shaders
 Modpacks sometimes suffer from a lack of visual refinement.
 Shaders help with just that.
 They can have varying performance impacts though.
 |Name|Description|